binipringle/contracts/_texts/0-outline.md

 ## Revocation prior to acceptance

-4 ways to terminate an offer
+There are Four ways to terminate an offer.
+These are:

-Rejection - only the offeree can reject - would a rp in the offeree's situation Revocation - the offeror can revoke the offer
+1. Rejection - only the offeree can reject - would a reasonable person in the offeree's situation ...
+2. Revocation - the offeror can revoke the offer
-Lapse - the offer can lapse.
-I made offer you said nothingg; it's no longer reasonable to understand the offer is still open.
+3. Lapse - the offer can lapse.
+I made offer you said nothing; it's no longer reasonable to understand the offer is still open.
 What is a reasonable period of time?
-If oral offer, the offer lapses as soon as the conversatoin is over.
-If written, it is a reasonable period of tiime; if it's a big thing it can take longer
+If oral offer, the offer lapses as soon as the conversation is over.
+If written, it is a reasonable period of time; if it's a big thing it can take longer
-Death or incapacity of either party - an offer is not transferable; if the person who made the offer passes away, the offer is over.
+4. Death or incapacity of either party - an offer is not transferable; if the person who made the offer passes away, the offer is over.

 Revocation is the tricky one.
 Starting rule: the offeror can revoke at any time prior to acceptance.

 **Dickinson v.
 Dodds**

+- **Facts:**
 - 6/10:  Offer
 - 6/11 (morning): Dickinson decides to accept
 - 6/11 (afternoon):  Dodds sells property to Allen
-- Later Dickinson was informed that Dodds sold prop to Allen
+- Later Dickinson was informed that Dodds sold property to Allen
 - 6/11 (evening): Dickinson leaves formal acceptance letter with Dodds’ mother-in-law
 - 6/12 (morning):  Dodds receives Dickinson’s acceptance

-What happened first?
-If offeree accepts before offeror revokes, it's too late for the offeror to revoke.
-If offeror revokes before offeree accepts, offeror can revoke.

-- This offer will be left open until 6/12
-- Dickinson tried to accept before 6/12
-- What’s the issue?
-- Issue is could he revoke; could he change his mind?
-- Was the promise to keep the offer open until the 12th binding?
-For something to be bindding it needs sth, sth, and consiideraation
-- If the promise is not binding, I can revoke.
-- Promise could have been binding if the offeree had paid money to offeror for keeping the offer open

-1. Did Dodds have the right to revoke?
-2. Did Dodds properly revoke the offer before Dickinson acccepted it?

-Rule for revokiing: Offeree must get actual notice (reliable information) – but doesn’t have to come directly from offeror

-- If Dodds didn't revoke it would be a mess.
-If both accepted Dickinson wouldd have to pay damages to Dicckinson
-- the only q is if doddd revoked before dickinson accccepted they wouldd have a ccontracct. even if therre was already a ccontracct wiithh allen.
-- was there an offer? yes. acceptance? yes

-dodds has propertty. makes offer to dickinson. ill keep offer open until june 12thh. diickinson thiinksa bout it.
-Dodds makes offer to allen. allen accepts. binding contract with allen. dickinson

-thhe offeror can revoke at any time before accceptance even if the offeror says they wont. even if thhey promise not to. however, thhey cannot revoke after acceptance.

-contract law doesn't value promises. contract law only values promises that are an exchange - whiichh makes them a contract.
+- Dodds made a valid revocation (he actually got lucky).
+- **Rule:** The offeror can revoke at any time before acceptance even if the offeror promises not to revoke.
+However, the offeror cannot revoke after acceptance.
+(Contract law doesn't value promises.
+Contract law only values promises that are an exchange, which makes them a contract.)
+For an offer to be revoked, the offeree must get actual notice of the revocation, and the notice must be reliable information, but the notice of revocation does not have to come directly from thhe offeror.

-Policy: No one is bound until there is mutuality - also, at the core of contract law is the exchange of goods - neoclassical economic theory
+- **Policy:** No one is bound until there is mutuality.
+Also, at the core of contract law is the exchange of goods valued by the Neoclassical economic theory.

-dodds made a valid revocation (he actually got lucky)

 Revocation made to the public by an ad: 1. the fine print; 2.